 Wearing a Back Brace can help

 The motion of the lumbar spine can delay healing in spinal fractures or postoperative fusions.
-With lumbar lordosis, a back brace may aid in restricting movement and has been found to decrease LBP and discomfort for a time.
+With lumbar lordosis, a back brace may aid in restricting movement and has been found to decrease LBP.
 There are currently two popular back braces to choose from, each with their own advantages and disadvantages:

 - Rigid Braces